SatelliteQE/testimony/README.rst

     @Status: Manual (REMOVE this field once automated)
     """

-\3) Optional color formatting
-If termcolor package is installed, output will be printed in colorted text
+\3) Optional color formatting - If termcolor package is installed, output will be printed in colored text

 Usage:
 ------